kennetheversole/eversole.dev/content/about.md

 +++

-I am currently in the middle of an exploration to deeply understand the intersections of highly complex systems and the maximization of their positive interactions with humans today and in the future.
+I am currently in the middle of an exploration to deeply understand the intersections of  [complex systems](https://link.springer.com/article/10.1007/s10699-023-09917-w) and the maximization of their positive impacts on and for humans.
 What this means on a high level is many systems humans deeply care about are not judged by being perfect engineering or scientific achievements, but by their net positive impact on our fellow humans.
-In simple terms one could say I am on self discovery journey on defining what it means to a **Pragmatic futurist**.
+In simple terms, this to me is the key princple  of a **Pragmatic futurist**.

 > if a philosophical theory does not contribute directly to social progress then it is not worth much